-The main design challenge was to find ways to build the eleated skywalk safely and efficiently on a steep slope, in thick rainforest and in a high rainfall area.
+The main design challenge was to find ways to build the elevated skywalk safely and efficiently on a steep slope, in thick rainforest and in a high rainfall area.

 The skywalk was built in sections.
 Each section is supported by a steel tower up to 15 m high, 2 m by 2 m square with a 4 m diameter circular top.
 The circular-tower-tops serve as resting points and passing locations for larger groups of visitors, preventing congestion on the skywalk and enhancing visitors' experiences.